 - I amsterdam City Card for 72 hours – € 75.00

-Visitors who love Museums and want to visit over 3 museums during your entire visit can look at the Museum card.
-This is a Dutch card which gives you free acces to all of the Museums in The Netherlands for a period of one year.
+Visitors who love Museums and want to visit more than 3 big museums during their visit can look into purchasing the Dutch Museum card (Museum Kaart, website only in Dutch).
+This is a Dutch card which gives you free acces to all of the Museums in The Netherlands.
 You can skip the line at big attractions like the Van Gogh museum as well!

 The Museum Year Card is even interchangeable, there is no identification needed nor does the card have a photo of the holder, so you can give it to the next person visiting Amsterdam.